*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 There are also multiple decks on the cruise ship, so you can stay warm while cruising on the water.
 What could be better?

-If you’re looking for a private seafood tour, you’re not going to want to miss out on this one!
-Tickets cost about $224 per person, and the tour lasts approximately 2.5 hours.
-You’ll make your way along Boston Harbor Waterfront and stop at different local restaurants along the tour to try local dishes like lobster rolls and clam chowder.
+Offered through the always popular Bites of Boston Food Tours, you’re not going to want to miss out on this one!
+The Classic Bites of Boston Tour & Optional Beer Tasting tour lasts approximately 3 hours.
+You’ll make your way through downtown Boston and stop at different local restaurants along the tour to try Boston signature dishes like lobster rolls, Boston Baked Beans and Brown Bread, Boston Cream Pie, and more.

 Along the way, you’ll be stopping by famous historical landmarks that are by the Freedom Trail.
-Your guide will be teaching you about the food culture in Boston and the local landmarks that are worth seeing.
+Your guide will be teaching you about the food culture in Boston and the local landmarks that are worth seeing, and if you upgrade to the beer tasting portion, you’ll get to stop by two historic taverns for craft beer tastings, too!

 Boston North End Food Experience with Pizza, Meats & Cheese